 Co-injection molding uses stationary tooling, forming concentric layered structures with the core hidden beneath the skin.
 It requires compatible resins but offers faster cycle speeds and simpler tooling—plus a uniform, unmarked surface finish.

-| Key Aspect | Co-Injection Molding | Overmolding | Two-Shot Molding |
+| Co-Injection Molding | Overmolding | Two-Shot Molding | |

-| Mold Cavities | Single (stationary) | Two (sequential, standard) | Two (rotary/sliding, specialized) |
+| Mold cavities | Single (stationary) | Two (sequential, standard) | Two (rotary/sliding, specialized) |

-| Cycle Structure | One continuous shot (single clamp cycle) | Two separate shots (two clamp cycles) | Two sequential shots (single machine cycle) |
+| Cycle structure | One continuous shot — single clamp cycle | Two separate shots — two clamp cycles | Two sequential shots — single machine cycle |

-| Material Placement | Full skin/core sandwich encapsulation | Selective material overlay on substrate | Zone-specific placement with visible boundaries |
+| Material placement | Full skin/core sandwich encapsulation | Selective overlay on a pre-formed substrate | Zone-specific placement with visible boundaries |

-| Tooling Complexity | Moderate (specialized coaxial nozzle) | Low (standard single-material presses) | High (rotary/sliding mold mechanics) |
+| Tooling complexity | Moderate — specialized coaxial nozzle | Low — standard single-material presses | High — rotary or sliding mold mechanics |

-| Best For | Cost-driven, fully encapsulated sandwich parts | Selective grip/overlay parts, low-run production | Zone-specific multi-material parts with visible boundaries |
+| Best for | Cost-driven, fully encapsulated sandwich parts | Selective grip/overlay, low-run production | Zone-specific multi-material with visible boundaries |

 Material Compatibility Constraints